-The height of Jaguar’s sixties ambitions was this famously unsuccessful saloon flagship, the legacy of which resonates to this day.
+Jaguar’s commercial ambitions reached their zenith with this famously unsuccessful 1961 saloon flagship, whose legacy resonates to this day.

-Lyons was also wrong-footed by the US sales phenomenon of the ‘Personal luxury car’.
+Lyons was also wrong-footed by the US sales phenomenon of the Personal luxury coupé.
 In the early Sixties, the biggest growth area in the US luxury car market proved to be the personal car segment exemplified by the 1962 Buick Riviera.
-Styled under the legendary Bill Mitchell, the Buick was lauded for its elegance and counted Sir William among its devotees.
+Styled under the legendary Bill Mitchell, the Riviera was lauded for its elegance of line and counted Sir William among its devotees.
 Virtually overnight, the Mark Ten, so daring to UK eyes, appeared old-fashioned.
-Criticism of the Mark Ten’s shape was not confined entirely to the USA either, Aston Martin designer William Towns describing it as “a great fat pudding”.
+Criticism of the Zenith’s shape was not entirely confined entirely to the USA either, designer William Towns latterly describing it as “a great fat pudding”.

-In the UK however, it was too large and to many eyes, too vulgar.
-Although the car was continuously developed and became, in final 420G form, a very good car indeed, the market never recovered and sales tailed off to a trickle before its ultimate demise in 1971.
+In the UK however, Zenith was too long and wide and due to its flamboyant styling, deemed vulgar.
+Although the model was continuously developed and became, in final 420G form, a very fine car indeed, the market never took to the model and sales tailed off to a trickle before its ultimate demise in 1971.

 Mark Ten may not have been the success Lyons anticipated but Jaguar’s founder was not a man to accept defeat, ordering his engineers to stretch the Zenith floorpan and inner structure, resulting in the DS420 Daimler limousine.

 With over 4000 delivered, it became one of the most successful and recognisable limousines ever.
 There can be few brides, visiting dignitaries or grieving families within these Islands who haven’t travelled in one at some time or another.
 By the time production ceased in 1992, Zenith had been in production in one form or another for an incredible 31 years, making it perhaps the longest running Jaguar model line ever.